Grzesiek1337/springboot-bank-api/README.md

 # Content:
 You can access the application at http://localhost:8080/.
 * As an unregistered user, you can browse through the bank's offers and services.
 You can contact the bank through the available contact tab and u can register new bank account.
 You can simulate loan payment schedule.
 * As a registered user,at this moment you can make money transfers between your accounts as well as to other accounts within the bank.
 You can applicate for loan.
+You can receive notifications.
 # Admin features
 If you have admin privileges, you can perform the following actions:
 * View a list of all registered users.